Leg3ndary/APHS-bot/info/announcements.md

 ## MONDAY MARCH 21 2022

-**GRADE 9 DODGEBALL TOURNAMENT - **tHey Grade nine 9’s!
+**GRADE 9 DODGEBALL TOURNAMENT**tHey Grade nine 9’s!
 Are you looking to meet new people and have fun?
 If so, come join us on Wednesday March 30th and Thursday March 31st for a game of dodgeball.
 There will be permission forms going out on Tuesday the 22nd if you're interested.
 Make sure they are in by Friday, March 25th.
 This is the permission form: https://drive.google.com/file/d/1h2oml5ToM3Zccxa70tXI20IWPEBQHi0r/view?usp=drivesdk

 **APHS CRICKET TEAM** - Calling all students who would like to join the APHS Cricket team.
 There will be a brief meeting after school on Tuesday March 22 in room 207 - we will then meet in the gym on Wednesday March 23 from 3-4 pm.